aarikere/.emacs.d/README.md

-# .emacs.d
+# Emacs config
-My personal emacs config
+My personal emacs config.
+Also contains all currently installed packages.
+Goal is to remove all installed packages and do `use-package` for all packages in the init file.

-# Docker
+# Dockerized emacs
 To build, run `docker build . -t emacs-personal --network=host` while in the folder